leofleeo/planetcoaster-image-create/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## This project is a WIP

-This project is a work in progress, it currently does not work!

 ## Summary

-This is a web tool to automatically crop maps into the correct size for planet coaster
+This is a web tool to automatically crop maps into the correct size for planet coaster.

+## How to use

+* Upload an image
+* Enter the ride name
+* Click set ruler and then click on both ends of the map ruler
+* Enter the distance of the map ruler
+* Enter the width of the screen you will use in game
+* Click download

 ## Getting Started